dihan2000/auto-annotated-portfolio/content/pages/info.md

     text: >+
       # Hey I’m a developer and my name is Dihan.
 I’ve been born and raised in
       Rangpur,Bangladesh and currently i’m based in Malaysia .
 I’m currently a free agent.
-When I’m not coding, writing or creating, I eat Briyani.
+When I’m not doing coding, writing or creating, on that time I love to eat Briyani.

     media:
       type: ImageBlock